 The Juliet Rice Wichman Heritage Gallery features rare koa bowls and rare Ni'ihau shell lei as well as possessions that once belonged to the rulers of Kauai.

 The museum's Oriental Art Gallery features rare Asian art, china, paintings and sculpture that belong to some of the oldest families on Kauai.
-The museum is open daily except Sunday and admission is only $10 for adults.

 03 of 04